 E-TWINNING & THE RHIZOSPHERE

-In 2020, partners of the Rhizosphere Project take up a new challenge, supporting Wild Networking – WiFi of Plants and Fungi – an interdisciplinary education project – in the frame of EU platform for schools – eTwinning.
+In 2020, partners of the Rhizosphere Project took up a new challenge, supporting Wild Networking – WiFi of Plants and Fungi interdisciplinary education project, completed in the frame of EU platform for schools – eTwinning.

 A Polish school developing eTwinning projects – Kazimierz Nowak Elementary School in Dąbrówka (PL), with the program initiator – Tomasz Ordza – have already been co-operating with Rhizosphere Team, especially with prof. Marlena Lembicz from the Faculty of Biology of Adam Mickiewicz University (UAM) and Piotr Słomczewski from the Studio for Transdisciplinary Projects and Research at the University of Arts in Poznań (UAP).
-This year however the coherent interdisciplinary project bridging plants network and human networks titled Wild Networking – WiFi of Plants and Fungi will be established as e-Twinning program realized by Polish, Portuguese and Turkish children (with e-Twinning partner schools in Dąbrówka, Barreiro and Istanbul).
+In 2020 & 2021 the coherent interdisciplinary project bridging plants network and human networks titled Wild Networking – WiFi of Plants and Fungi will be established as e-Twinning program realized by Polish, Portuguese and Turkish children (with e-Twinning partner schools in Dąbrówka, Barreiro and Istanbul).

 E-TWINNING AT KAZIMIERZ NOWAK ELEMENTARY SCHOOL IN DĄBRÓWKA